Pulsar PG7750BCO - 6250/7750W Dual Fuel Generator With Electric Start

 Power & Run Time

-Thanks to its dual-fuel technology, the Pulsar PG7750BCO delivers 120/240V and offers power and versatility.
-When gasoline-powered, it benefits from a running wattage of 6,250W and a peak wattage of 7,750W.
-When propane-powered, it has 6,000 rated watts and 7,500 peak watts.
+The Pulsar PG7750BCO, equipped with dual-fuel technology and delivering 120/240V, ensures both power and versatility.
+Running on gasoline, it delivers a running wattage of 6,250W and a starting wattage of 7,750W.
+On propane, it provides 6,000 running watts and 7,500 starting watts.

 Pulsar’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.